TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/RunAimsunAssignmentsUsingXTMF/Tools.md

 # **Tools**

-## In this tutorial import the Aimsun tools needed to build a network.
+## In this tutorial we build a network.
 At the end of this tutorial all tools will be successfully imported

 ### 1. ImportNetwork
 * Step 1: Right-click on "Tools" and select "Add Module" or Press "Ctrl"+"M"